umbraco/UmbracoDocs/12/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 ---
 description: >-
-  Learn how to use Azure Active Directory credentials to login to Umbraco as a member.
+  Learn how to use Microsoft Entra ID (Azure Active Directory) credentials to login to Umbraco as a member.
 ---

-# Add Azure Active Directory authentication (Members)
+# Add Microsoft Entra ID (Azure Active Directory) authentication (Members)

-This tutorial takes you through configuring Azure Active Directory (Azure AD) for the member login on your Umbraco CMS website.
+This tutorial takes you through configuring Microsoft Entra ID (Azure Active Directory / Azure AD) for the member login on your Umbraco CMS website.

 {% hint style="warning" %}
-Azure AD conflicts with Umbraco ID which is the main authentication method used on all Umbraco Cloud projects.
+Entra ID conflicts with Umbraco ID which is the main authentication method used on all Umbraco Cloud projects.

-Due to this, we **highly recommend not using Azure AD for backoffice authentication on your Umbraco Cloud projects**.
+Due to this, we **highly recommend not using Entra ID for backoffice authentication on your Umbraco Cloud projects**.

 It is still possible to use other [External Login Providers](../reference/security/external-login-providers.md) like Google Auth and OpenIdConnect, with Umbraco Cloud.
 {% endhint %}